Craig Williams (Iowa politician): Politics

 In 2008, Williams was elected chair of the Carroll County Republican Central Committee.
 He later served as treasurer of the Republican Party of Iowa.
 Williams was elected to the Iowa Senate in November 2020 and assumed office on January 11, 2021.
-He serves as vice chair of the Senate Government Oversight Committee.
+He served as vice chair of the Senate Government Oversight Committee.

+Due to Iowa's redistricting, Williams opted not to run for re-election in 2022.
+In 2024, he ran for Iowa's 11th District House seat and was elected on November 5th, 2024.
+Williams was named Vice Chair to the Local Government Committee.